-For adults or those traveling with older kids, consider adding the forty mile Teton Crest Trail to your list of things to do in Wyoming!
+For those traveling with older kids, consider adding the forty-mile Teton Crest Trail to your list of things to do in Wyoming with kids!
 The trail goes through the heart of the Tetons and takes you through the Phillips Pass, along the border of the Bridger Teton and Caribou-Targhee National Forests, and to String Lake in the Teton National Park.
 There are also several zones where you can camp along your journey along the trail!

 Wyoming State Capital Building

-Built in the late 1800’s, the state capitol building offers self guided tours.
-After you tour the building, you can visit a number of other attractions that are within walking distance, including the Wyoming National Guard Museum, Wyoming Historic Governors’ Mansion, and the Lakeview Cemetery.
+The state capitol building, constructed in the 1800s, now offers self-guided tours.
+After you tour the facility, you can visit several other attractions within walking distance, including the Wyoming National Guard Museum, Wyoming Historic Governors’ Mansion, and the Lakeview Cemetery.

 Eat the Liar Liar Sandwich From Sanford’s Grub & Pub

-This restaurant in Cheyenne needs to move its way up to the top half of everyones Wyoming bucket list!
-Full of character, interesting decor, funny menu item names, and good vibes, Sanford’s Grub & Pub has many delicious foods to choose from, including Ain’t No Diddly-Squat Steak, Who Dat Down Yonder Steak, Kentucky Blue Grass Bourbon Steak, Pacos’ Poutine, and many other unique and unforgettable dishes!
-This is a restaurant that leaves an impression in more ways than one.
+This restaurant in Cheyenne needs to move its way up to the top half of everyone’s Wyoming bucket list!
+Character-dense, interesting decor, funny menu item names, and good vibes, Sanford’s Grub & Pub has many delicious foods to choose from, including the Ain’t No Diddly-Squat Steak, Who Dat Down Yonder Steak, Kentucky Blue Grass Bourbon Steak, Pacos’ Poutine, and many other unique and unforgettable dishes!
+This restaurant leaves an impression in more ways than one.

 Hot Springs County Museum

-If you’re planning to visit Thermopolis while in Wyoming, your trip wouldn’t be complete without a visit to the Hot Springs County Museum.
-Thermopolis is most known for its hot springs and the county museum does an excellent job of explaining the history of the county and of the hot springs that the city is known for.
-The museum admission is reasonable and veterans, military members, and preschoolers (0-4) get into the museum for free.
+If you’re planning to visit Thermopolis while in Wyoming, your trip wouldn’t be complete without visiting the Hot Springs County Museum.
+Thermopolis is most known for its hot springs, and the county museum does an excellent job of explaining the history of the county and of the hot springs in which the city is famous.
+The museum admission is reasonable, and veterans, military members, and preschoolers (0-4) get into the museum for free.

 Old Faithful Geyser

-This cone geyser is one of the top things to do in Wyoming and is arguably the most famous attraction in the state.
-It was the first geyser in the park to be names and got its name due to its reliability in erupting.
-The geyser erupts every 44 minutes-2 hours, everyday for more than twenty years.
-The eruptions rise more than one hundred feet and the viewing area around the geyser is large and easy to get to.
+This cone geyser is one of the top things to do in Wyoming with kids and is arguably one of the most famous attractions in the state.
+It was the first geyser in the park to be named and got its name due to its eruption reliability.
+The geyser erupts every 44 minutes-2 hours, every day for more than twenty years.
+The eruptions rise more than one hundred feet, and the viewing area around the geyser is large and easy to access.

-The intrigue, historical significance, and natural beauty draws visitors to Wyoming from all over the world.
+The intrigue, historical significance, and natural beauty draw visitors to Wyoming from all over the world.
 From exploring Yellowstone and Grand Teton to eating country cooking and camping under the bright stars of the west, Wyoming leaves a mark on all who have the privilege of visiting.
-Which of these things to do in Wyoming will you do first?
+So, are you ready to visit Wyoming?
+Which of these things to do in Wyoming with kids will you do first?

 Get travel guides, inspiration, and stay up to date on travel trends–>Gone With My Babies Pinterest